NorthMet Project Supplemental Environmental Impact Statement (SEIS)

 Next steps: The SEIS process

-The SEIS builds on the original EIS by analyzing new information and project changes; it does not replace or reopen the 2015 Final EIS.
-It will describe the revised project, assess environmental impacts and consider alternatives and mitigation measures that could reduce those impacts, which provides information that regulatory agencies will use when making future permitting and approval decisions.
-The SEIS is not a project approval or denial.
+The SEIS builds on the original 2015 Final EIS by analyzing new information and project changes.
+It does not replace or reopen the 2015 Final EIS.
+The SEIS will describe the revised project, evaluate potential environmental impacts and consider alternatives and mitigation measures that could reduce those impacts.
+This information will be used by regulatory agencies when making future permitting and approval decisions.
+The SEIS itself is not a decision to approve or deny the proposed project.
 Environmental review is separate from permitting decisions.

 The SEIS process includes three phases: 1) Develop and distribute the Preparation Notice; 2) Develop and distribute the draft and final SEIS; and 3) Review and determine the adequacy of the SEIS.

-The DNR is currently developing the SEIS preparation notice, which will identify what has changed since the 2015 Final EIS, including new information or circumstances that could affect environmental or socioeconomic impacts.
-The SEIS Preparation Notice will also outline issues to be analyzed, project alternatives to be examined, studies to be undertaken and provide a schedule for preparing the SEIS.
-This phase can involve input from other agencies and Tribal Governments.
+The DNR is currently developing the SEIS preparation notice.
+This document will identify what has changed since the 2015 Final EIS, including new information or circumstances that may affect environmental or socioeconomic impacts.
+It will also outline issues to be analyzed, project alternatives to be examined, studies to be undertaken and provide a schedule for preparing the SEIS.
+Other agencies and Tribal Governments may provide input during this phase.

 Back to top